Gavin Williamson: Personal life

 Williamson married Joanne Eland, a former primary school teacher, in 2001.
 The couple have two daughters.
 He was a trustee of a local Citizen's Advice Bureau, and a school governor.
 He is an Anglican Christian but is opposed to the Lords Spiritual sitting in the House of Lords.

 Williamson is a patron of the World Owl Trust and while Government Chief Whip kept a Mexican redknee tarantula, which he named Cronus, in his parliamentary office, for which he was criticised by parliamentary authorities in November 2016.
+In May 2026, Williamson announced that Cronus had died.

 In January 2018, it was reported that while managing director of fireplace firm Elgin & Hall in 2004, Williamson had an affair with a married colleague.
 He discussed the affair in an interview with the Daily Mail which he called a "dreadful mistake".
 The Sunday Telegraph reported that Williamson was subsequently the subject of a meeting with managers; he left the firm days later.

 In October 2023, a man was convicted of stalking Williamson; Simon Parry, of no fixed address, had "persistently followed" the MP on two occasions earlier that year.

 Williamson holds Somaliland honorary citizenship due to his efforts in campaigning for the recognition of Somaliland.

 Honours

-In May 2015, Williamson was sworn of Her Majesty's Most Honourable Privy Council, permitting use of the honorific title "The Right Honourable".
+In May 2015, Williamson was sworn of Her Majesty's Most Honourable Privy Council, permitting use of the honorific style "The Right Honourable".
 In the 2016 Resignation Honours List of David Cameron, Williamson was put forward for a Commander of the Order of the British Empire (CBE) "for political and public service".

 On 3 March 2022, Williamson was gazetted Knight Bachelor as part of the 2022 Special Honours for Political Service.
 The honour drew disapproval, with Labour's shadow education secretary Bridget Phillipson describing Williamson's record as "disgraceful" and the Liberal Democrats calling the knighthood "an insult to every child, parent and teacher who struggled through COVID against the odds".
 Investiture of his knighthood was delayed pending an inquiry by Sue Gray into alleged COVID-19 lockdown breaches in Downing Street.